 Hemorrhoids are dilated (enlarged) veins which occur in and around the anus and rectum.
 They may be external (outside the anus) or internal and slip to the outside.
-In both of these instances, they can be felt and seen as lumps or knots.
-They may also remain inside the rectum and so cannot be felt or seen.
-These are called internal hemorrhoids.
+In both instances, hemorrhoids can be felt and seen as lumps or knots.
+Internal hemorrhoids may also remain inside the rectum and cannot be felt or seen.

-- Thrombosis and Pain – A blood clot may cause severe pain and usually demands immediate medical attention.
+- Thrombosis and Pain – A blood clot may cause severe pain and usually needs immediate medical attention.

-- Bleeding – Hemorrhoids can ooze fresh red blood, whether located externally or internally.
+- Bleeding – Hemorrhoids, internal or external, can ooze fresh red blood.
 External hemorrhoids often cause dripping of blood from the anus while sitting on the toilet.
 The blood might also be seen as soiling of the underwear.
 Internal hemorrhoids that bleed may produce fresh blood in the stool.

 - Itching and Irritation – External hemorrhoids can be itchy, especially if the area is moist and irritated.

-The disorder does not develop into cancer.
+Hemorrhoids do not develop into cancer.
 However, both hemorrhoids and cancer can cause rectal bleeding.
 In fact, many disorders can be the cause of rectal bleeding.
 When rectal bleeding occurs in persons over age 30, and especially in those over age 50, it should be considered a serious problem until an exact diagnosis is made.
-The physician who directly examines the rectal area can make the specific diagnosis.

-Treatment varies depending on where they are, what problems they are causing, and how serious they are.
+Treatment varies depending on where the hemorrhoids are, what problems they are causing, and how serious they are.
 Often, time and the normal process of healing clear hemorrhoids with little or no specific treatment.

 When the disorder requires treatment, the following general measures are recommended: